Nutrition is a vital part of good health and a nutrition degree gives you the skills and knowledge to help people make the right dietary choices

 Jobs where your degree would be useful include:

 Hospitals and NHS Trusts often offer work experience, as do large pharmaceutical, food and sport and fitness companies.
-Businesses value any commercial experience - even better if this is food-related, such as hospitality and catering.
+Businesses value any commercial experience - especially food-related work, such as hospitality and catering.

-Whatever your future ambitions, it will be useful for your career if you can get some experience of working in the public, private and not-for-profit sectors as you could end up working across all three.
+Whatever your ambitions, it'll be useful for your career if you can get some experience of working in the public, private and not-for-profit sectors as you could end up working across all three.
 You may also want to consider getting student membership with The Nutrition Society to keep up to date with news in the sector and network with peers.

 Search for placements and find out more about work experience and internships.